ccgoller/eln/student-guidelines/01-getting-started.md

 2. At the top of VS Code page, you can find the notebook that is currently open; a white dot next to it shows that there are unsaved changes:
 <img width="486" height="452" alt="Make your first commit - Step 2" src="https://github.com/user-attachments/assets/f6424657-17af-47ab-83de-fedff195ca1e" />

 3. Press (Command + S for Mac) or (Ctrl + S in Windows) to save all changes.
-This will save changes in VS Code; however, extra steps are needed to commit a change so it shows in GitHub.
+This will save changes in VS Code; however, extra steps are needed to commit and push a change so it shows in GitHub.
 4. Click on the “Fork” icon on the left side of the page:
 <img width="1052" height="543" alt="Make your first commit - Step 4" src="https://github.com/user-attachments/assets/5ebdc3ea-0c6f-4182-ab9c-9f833ced5534" />